Investment in Thailand

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 20 June meeting, the Monetary Policy Committee of the Bank of Thailand (BoT) voted 5 to 1 to maintain the one-day repurchase rate at 1.50%, where it has been for over three years.
+At its 19 September Monetary Policy Committee meeting, the Bank of Thailand opted to maintain the one-day repurchase rate at 1.50%, where it been for over three years.

-Consumer prices decreased 0.09% over the previous month in June, contrasting the 0.56% increase recorded in May.
+Consumer prices increased 0.26% over the previous month in August, contrasting July’s 0.05% decrease.